Skip to content

 Validators stake with themselves using the same command and their own address.

-To withdraw staked tokens:
+To withdraw staked SOMA:

 soma unstake <staked-soma-id>